-Numbers can be attached to different values of an ordinal scale, but they need not be.
-A question concerning safety on campus was asked in the SSAE98.
-The question is "How much of a problem is personal safety on campus?" and the responses are to be "A great problem," "A minor problem," or "Not a problem."
-These are ordered or ranked responses even without any numbers being attached.
+Numerical values can be attached to values of an ordinal scale, as in the above examples of attitudes and social class.
+But it is not the numerical values that make a scale ordinal, so names could be used as an alternative to numerical values.
+The SSAE98 survey contains a question concerning campue safety.
+The question is "How much of a problem is personal safety on campus?" and the possible responses are "A great problem," "A minor problem," or "Not a problem."
+These are ordered or ranked responses even without any numbers being attached to the values.
 That is, anyone who says indicates that safety is a minor problem is lower on the scale of the variable "Personal safety" than is someone who responds that it is "A great problem."
-In the survey, numbers were attached for purposes of data entry, but in order to obtain a measure of "Personal safety" they would not have needed to be attached.
+In the survey, numbers were attached for purposes of data entry into a computer program, but in order to determine the level of personal safety, numerical values for these responses are not necessary.